Social exchange theory: Assumptions

+Social systems result from human activity and function as structures designed to organize, guide, and regulate human affairs.
+However, variations exist in how costs and benefits are weighed depending on the actors involved, as well as in the interpretation, adoption, enforcement, neglect, and application of norms and sanctions.

-The prisoner's dilemma is a widely used example in game theory that attempts to illustrate why or how two individuals may not cooperate with each other, even if it is in their best interest to do so.
+Furthermore, regarding human nature, the prisoner's dilemma is a widely used example in game theory that attempts to illustrate why or how two individuals may not cooperate with each other, even if it is in their best interest to do so.
 It demonstrates that while cooperation would give the best outcome, people might nevertheless act selfishly.

-All relationships involve exchanges although the balance of this exchange is not always equal.
-We cannot achieve our goals alone so as humans sometimes we have to become actors.
-In the world today we see actors as unemotional people but that is not the case once we reach our goals in the end.
+All relationships involve exchanges, and the balance of these exchanges is considered fair when they are equitable.

 Comparison levels

 Social exchange includes "both a notion of a relationship, and some notion of a shared obligation in which both parties perceive responsibilities to each other".
 John Thibaut and Harold Kelley proposed two comparison standards to differentiate between relationship satisfaction and relationship stability.
-This evaluation rests on two types of comparisons: Comparison Level and Comparison Level for Alternative.
-According to Thibaut and Kelley, the Comparison Level (CL) is a standard representing what people feel they should receive in the way of rewards and costs from a particular relationship.
+This evaluation rests on two types of comparisons: comparison level and comparison level for alternative.
+According to Thibaut and Kelley, the comparison level (CL) is a standard representing what people feel they should receive in the way of rewards and costs from a particular relationship.
 An individual's comparison level can be considered the standard by which an outcome seems to satisfy the individual.
-The Comparison Level for Alternative (CLalt) refers to "the lowest level of relational rewards a person is willing to accept given available rewards from alternative relationships or being alone".
+The comparison level for alternative (CLalt) refers to "the lowest level of relational rewards a person is willing to accept given available rewards from alternative relationships or being alone".
 In other words, when using this evaluation tool, an individual will consider other alternative payoffs or rewards outside of the current relationship or exchange.
 CLalt provides a measure of stability rather than satisfaction.
 If people see no alternative and fear being alone more than being in the relationship, social exchange theory predicts they will stay.

 Modes of exchange

-According to Kelley and Thibaut, people engage in Behavioral Sequence, or a series of actions designed to achieve their goal.
+According to Kelley and Thibaut, people engage in behavioral sequence, or a series of actions designed to achieve their goal.
 This is congruent with their assumption that human beings are rational.
 When people engage in these behavioral sequences, they are dependent to some extent on their relational partner.
 In order for behavioral sequences to lead to social exchange, two conditions must be achieved: "It must be oriented towards ends that can only be achieved through interaction with other persons, and it must seek to adapt means to further the achievement of these ends".
 The concept of reciprocity also derives from this pattern.
 The reciprocity principle refers to the mutual reinforcement by two parties of each other's actions.
 The process begins when at least one participant makes a "move", and if the other reciprocates, new rounds of exchange initiate.
 Once the process is in motion, each consequence can create a self-reinforcing cycle.
 Even though the norm of reciprocity may be a universally accepted principle, the degree to which people and cultures apply this concept varies.